knc789/case-study/_entries/challenges.md

 PPTH also wants a way to identify and prevent duplicate medical records.
 They estimate that fixing duplicate medical records is costing each patient and average of $50.
 This doesn't take into account the time wasted by both the patient and staff to sort out the issue.

 PPTH needs a solution that verifies a patients identity, verifies their medical records, and links them all together.
-This solution needs to be easy and non-disruptive to implement so that the doctors and staff can focus on the important part: the best possible care for their patients .
+This solution needs to be easy and non-disruptive to implement so that the doctors and staff can focus on the important part: the best possible care for their patients.